 - It does a better job of removing waste products.

-- It's easier on your heart and access site.
+- It's easier on your heart.

 - You may have fewer symptoms from dialysis such as nausea, headaches, cramps, and tiredness.